arska/calproxy/README.md

 - (optional) URL_asdf: the URL to proxy through for /asdf
 - (optional) AUTHUSER: username to require for basic auth
 - (optional) AUTHPASS: password to require for basic auth
+- (optional) listenport: port to listen on, defaults to 8080
+- (optional) cachetime: number of seconds to cache responses, 0 to cache forever, defaults to 5*60s

 Authentication is only enforced if both AUTHUSER and AUTHPASS are specified